Webhooks

 Incoming webhooks

 An incoming webhook is a single URL that fires a room when anything POSTs to it.
-A room can carry up to four, one per quick action — CI, a cron job, a form backend, an IoT button, whatever can make an HTTP request.
-Incoming webhooks are free on every account.
+A room can carry up to four, one per quick action: CI, a cron job, a form backend, an IoT button, whatever can make an HTTP request.
+Creating and managing incoming webhooks requires Pro.

 GET | POST /api/webhooks/{inviteCode}/{secret}